chrisgabs/swz-samplex/proompts.md

   ...
 ```

 The program should first ask the user if it will be processing a root directory or a batch directory.
-If the indicates a batch directory, then proceed with the existing functionality.
+If the user indicates a batch directory, then proceed with the existing functionality.
 But if the user wants to process a root directory then process all subdirectories inside the root directory.
 The output should follow the root directory's file structure and file names.